“A serene hotel base just 10 minutes walk from the La Paz seafront with a beautifully designed garden enclosed within a peaceful courtyard”

 - Air Conditioning

 - Guest Lounge

-El Angel Azul has just 10 rooms.
-All have a radio, remote-control air-conditioning (essential for Mexico) and hot showers, although the power can vary according to room.
-Beds are simple with vivid comforters and quilts; walls are colour-washed in yellow, blue or terracotta; floors are tiled.
-One of the cheaper rooms on the ground floor looks onto the courtyard, which makes it a bit dark (a downside) but also quite cool (an upside).
+El Angel Azul has just eight rooms.
+All have a radio, remote-control air-conditioning (essential for Mexico) and hot showers.
+Orthopedic beds are dressed with vivid comforters and quilts; walls are colour-washed in yellow, blue or terracotta; floors are tiled - all are bright.

 The Suite is accessed by a winding staircase and has a lovely private terrace overlooking the central courtyard and the bleached rooftops of the surrounding barrio.
-It also comes with a queensize bed, a Bose iPod dock and a small refridgerator.
+It also comes with a queensize bed and a small refridgerator.
 As its terrace is hidden from the rest of the hotel and (most) of the nearby buildings, we would recommend it if you’re in the mood for total privacy - and there’s a sneaky miniature of tequila to get you in the spirit...